In Solidity, you might want to check whether an address is valid or not. One common approach is to convert an address to a boolean value.

 - In Solidity, you can treat an address as a boolean.
 A non-zero address evaluates to

-, while a zero address (address(0)
+true, while a zero address (address(0)) evaluates tofalse.

 - In Solidity, you can treat an address as a boolean.
 A non-zero address evaluates to